 Rent expenses are expenses corresponding to income from rents (depreciation, repair and maintenance fees, insurance, taxes and dues and others) and accounted for primarily in Cost of sales, selling, general and administrative expenses and Non-operating expenses.

-2. Other gains and losses are impairment loss, loss and gain on sales and retirement of noncurrent assets, loss and gain on sales of real estate for investment and others.
+2. Other gains and losses are impairment loss, loss and gain on sales and retirement of noncurrent assets and others.

 Per-share Information